lauraoprisan/human-library/README.md

 Solved:
-- deleteStory error
-- solve null fields
-- remove empty option and null result when filtering
+- add editing for image
+- made the library controller more efficient

 Problems:
 - work on the the UI after filtering (let country/continent be chosen)
-- add editing for image, unlike button
+- unlike button
+- execute two types of REST req in the same form (get+post for viewed story and delete+put for updateing an image)